Atlético Ensenada

-Atlético Ensenada Fútbol Club was a Mexican professional football team based in Ensenada, Baja California, Mexico that should have played in the in Liga de Balompié Mexicano.
+Atlético Ensenada Fútbol Club was a Mexican professional football team based in Ensenada, Baja California, that have played in the Liga de Balompié Mexicano.

 History

 On October 30, 2019, the creation of a football team in the city of Ensenada was announced, which would play in the first division from 2020, however, it was reported that the club would participate in a league other than Liga MX.

-On March 23, 2020 the franchise was officially announced, also being the first confirmed club of the Liga de Balompié Mexicano.
+On March 23, 2020, the franchise was officially announced, also being the first confirmed club of the Liga de Balompié Mexicano.
 A month later, Ramón Ramírez was appointed as sports director.
 On May 4, Carlos Torres Garcés was confirmed as manager of the club.

 On September 29, 2020, the club was expelled from the LBM because the league considered that it did not comply with the guarantees to participate in the competition.